Counselling sessions are run by qualified professionals in a private room at your doctor's surgery or at the Wellbeing Centre.

 - Are open to change and to finding better ways of coping

 - Can commit to attending counselling for a regular period of time

 If you live in Gateshead and feel like brief counselling could be right for you, you can contact your GP to be referred into our service.

 What happens next?

 Once you have been referred, we will contact you to arrange a telephone assessment.
 This assessment will last up to 30 minutes.
 During the telephone assessment, we will complete this form and talk to you about what you would like to get from counselling.
 If we feel that a more specialised service may better meet your needs, we will discuss this with you.

 If we feel that short term counselling will meet your current needs then you will be put on the appropriate waiting list and will be contacted when a counselling appointment becomes available.

 Will everything I say remain confidential?

 Your counsellor will discuss confidentiality with you including any exceptions.
+This is the counselling agreement that you will read and go through with your counsellor in your first face to face session.
+It is advisable to read through this where possible before your sessions so you can prepare any questions to ensure informed consent.
 Your counsellor can pass any information on to your doctor or another member of the primary care team if you would find this helpful.

 When you are finished, your counsellor is required to provide written feedback to the professional that has referred you for the service.
 Your counsellor can discuss the content of this with you if you wish.